 The feel

-The room reads as calm rather than sleepy.
+The room is calm rather than sleepy.
 The side-street setting, the small footprint, and the steady friendliness behind the bar make it easy to settle in without the shop ever feeling oversized or over-programmed.
 Weekday work sessions seem normal here, weekends are explicitly laptop-free, and the outdoor seats add a bit of breathing room when the weather cooperates.

 There is a gentle tradeoff in that same scale: this is not a big all-day cafe, and the seating will always feel limited compared with Munich's more expansive rooms.
 But that restraint is part of the point.
 Southbank is better as a clean, neighbourhood coffee stop than as a place built for hours of laptop drift.